 Chapter 7 Bankruptcy in New York City

 Bankruptcy laws are offered by the federal government to help individuals and businesses who are no longer able to pay off their creditors.
 While incorrect myths abound—causing a negative stigma to be associated with bankruptcy—it is crucial to understand that many times bankruptcy can only help your financial condition.
 Some of the most successful people in history have utilized bankruptcy as a solution for dealing with debt.
-In fact, the U.S. Courts reported there were more than 37,000 business and non-business bankruptcy filings in the state of New York in the twelve month period from June 2013 to June 2014.

 If you are interested in filing for bankruptcy, you will first have to decide which chapter of bankruptcy is suitable for you.
 Bankruptcy laws provide two ways for individuals to get a fresh start: liquidating assets to pay off debts or creating a repayment plan.
 Chapter 7, which is also known as “straight bankruptcy,” is a liquidation proceeding; it is the most common form of bankruptcy used today.
 Chapter 7 is a viable option for individuals, as well as married couples who would like to file jointly.